We’re all obsessed with telling people how busy we are.

 - Is your business set up to allow for this different working pattern?

 - Would you be able to implement this fairly across all areas of the company?

-Would they rather the flexibility to manage their own hours across the week?
-Or to work from home?
-The only way you’ll know is if you ask them.
+Would they rather be given the flexibility to manage their own hours across the week?
+Would they rather work from home?
+The only way you’ll know the answer to these questions is if you ask them.